pressupinc/require-featured-image/readme.txt

 1. The warning that you see when editing a post that doesn't have a featured image set.
 The "Publish" button is also disabled.

 == CHANGELOG ==

+= 0.3.0 (2013.08.07) =
+* Improved conditional fall-back PHP test of publishing because it was stopping saves.

 = 0.2.2 (2013.08.02) =
 * Fixed some minor documentation errors